 The latest Apple OS is about a year old, and still free of charge.
-It seems the new business
+It seems the new business model is looking to undercut their main competitor Windows. |

 The latest Apple OS is Mavericks, and after a year, it’s still free.
 Which is great news for me, because even though my main system is an Ubuntu machine, I still have a six-year-old mac that I use.